jascott4427/ME-50a/README.md

 # ME-50a
-Code for grahping or any other utility functions used for writing up reports
+Code for graphing or any other utility functions used for writing up reports